 02 of 07

 It's a first class outdoor sculpture garden.
-The beautiful landscaped trails along the bayou would be well worth a visit even if there were no sculptures.
+The beautiful trails along the bayou would be well worth a visit even if there were no sculptures.
 The variety of artwork in the garden would be worth a visit without the perfect atmosphere and walk.
-Together, it's "kismit".
-And, did I mention, it's always free!

 03 of 07

-Every WEDNESDAY of every week, the New Orleans Museum of Art (NOMA) in City Park, is FREE for everyone thanks to the Helis Foundation.
+Every WEDNESDAY of every week, the New Orleans Museum of Art (NOMA) in City Park, is free to Louisiana residents with valid ID, thanks to the Helis Foundation.
 In the past you may remember showing your drivers license when free entry was limited to Louisiana residents.
 But now, Wedesdays are free for everyone including tourists from anywhere.
 There's no check-in - Just walk in and soak up the art.

 NOMA was once called Delgado Museum of Art.
 It shared the same benefactor as what has become Delgado Community College.
 Delgado students with an ID can visit NOMA anytime on any day for Free.
 As of this writing, that also goes for University of New Orleans (UNO)students.
 Check with NOMA about free entry for other local college students